-- 1. OASIS SB MA-IDIQ Contract Number - 2.
-Task Order Award Number (NOT the Solicitation Number) - 3.
-Contractor Invoice Number - 4.
-Date Invoice Paid - 5. \Amount of Invoice that was Labor - 6.
-Amount of Invoice that was Subcontracted in accordance with Section G.3.2.1.4., Limitations on Subcontracting - 7.
-Amount of Invoice that was Other Direct Costs (if identified as separate CLIN(s) in the task order) - 8.
-Amount of Invoice that was Travel (if identified as a separate CLIN in the task order)
+- 1. OASIS MA-IDIQ Contract Number

+- 2. Task Order Award Number (NOT the Solicitation Number)

+- 3. Contractor Invoice Number

+- 4. Date Invoice Paid

+- 5. Amount of Invoice that was Labor

+- 6. Amount of Invoice that was Other Direct Costs (if identified as separate CLIN(s) in the task order)

+- 7. Amount of Invoice that was Travel (if identified as a separate CLIN in the task order)

-\For T&M or L-H type task orders, the Contractor shall report Labor Categories, Number of Hours, and Fully Loaded Labor Rates for each invoice by Contract Line-Item Number (CLIN)
+For T&M or L-H type task orders, the Contractor shall report Labor Categories, Number of Hours, and Fully Loaded Labor Rates for each invoice by Contract Line-Item Number (CLIN)